jfialkowski/gorestapi/README.md

 DONE - Add Employeed ID to each record
-DONE - Pass Employees STRUCT from handlers to InsertEmployee TLS CLient Cert authentication for POST/PATCH URI's Swagger for the API
+DONE - Pass Employees STRUCT from handlers to InsertEmployee JWT authentication for POST/PATCH URI's
+Swagger for the API
 DONE- Create Methods to update employees with PATCH DONE - Create Methods to Delete employees with POST